kjanicky/Tableau_Dashboards/README.md

 # Tableau_Dashboards
-This repository contains a dashboard that I have built during one of the courses - Data Analytics and Classification
+This repository contains a dashboards that I have built during one of the courses - Data Analytics and Classification on my Bachelors Degree